rakeshbhat9/cricket_analytics/Readme.md

 Steps:
 1. Create a sqlite3 db on your local host machine with name cricinfo_raw.db and create a table called raw.

-2. Then simply run the below docker run command with
+2. Then simply run the below docker run command where;

     a. -v : Abs path of the sqlite3 db on local host.